tonphsharma/Tinkhak/README.md

 Tinkhak
 =======

-A simple project for decrypting file and backup.
+A simple project for decrypting file and backup.The project is a simple prototype to deal with the encryption and backup of files.

+Tonph...